 Which Accreditation agency is CCBC working with?

-CCBC holds Applicant Status through an association of evangelical Christians who are Bible College ministry colleagues:
+CCBC holds Candidate Status through an association of evangelical Christians who are Bible College ministry colleagues:

 The ABHE is a national, faith-related accreditation agency recognized by the United States Department of Education (USDE), the Council for Higher Education Accreditation (CHEA), and the International Council for Evangelical Theological Education (ICETE).